CoLRev-Environment/colrev/docs/source/user_resources/2_1_problem_formulation.rst

 Step 1: Problem formulation
 ==================================

-Literature reviews begin with the problem formulation step in which reviewers **specify the objective, the review type and its characteristics, the focal concepts, and the plans for how the review team will conduct the review**.
+Literature reviews begin with the problem formulation step in which reviewers **specify the objective, the review type, and the plans for how the review team will conduct the review**.
-This step may be informal and evolve throughout the review process, or be more formal and even involve a review protocol.
+This step may be informal and evolve throughout the review process, or be more formal.

 ..
    does not involve any records, but it can be updated throughout the process (e.g., after an exploratory search was completed)

-Methodological guidelines emphasize that the objectives and the review types, as well as the following methodological choices, should be coherent.
+Literature review guidelines emphasize that the objectives and the review types, as well as the subsequent choices, should be methodologically coherent.
 It is therefore recommended to familiarize with the different types of review.
-An exemplary classification (`Paré et al. 2015 <https://www.sciencedirect.com/science/article/abs/pii/S0378720614001116>`_) covers the following:
+Exemplary classifications cover the following:

 - Narrative review
 - Descriptive review